sachin-56456/Book-Store-Project/README.md

-This is a Book Store project.
+This is a Book Store Management Web Application.
 Where we can add , delete , update books with books name & price.
 Technologies are used:
 1. Java
 2. Spring Boot